Le Mystère des Voix Bulgares: Reception, influence and legacy

-The music has been acclaimed by various artists such as Paul Simon, Kate Bush, George Harrison, David Bowie, Frank Zappa, Peter Murphy (of Bauhaus), Elizabeth Fraser (of Cocteau Twins), Bobby McFerrin, Medwyn Goodall, Enrique Morente, the Grateful Dead, Robert Plant and has prompted worldwide interest.
+The music has been acclaimed by various artists such as Paul Simon, Kate Bush, George Harrison, David Bowie, Frank Zappa, Peter Murphy of Bauhaus, Elizabeth Fraser of Cocteau Twins, Bobby McFerrin, Medwyn Goodall, Enrique Morente, Glen Phillips of Toad the Wet Sprocket, the Grateful Dead, Robert Plant and has prompted worldwide interest.

-The American artist Linda Ronstadt stated that the music was "some of the most beautiful I’ve ever heard".

-The British-American musician Graham Nash (of Crosby, Stills, Nash & Young) declared after listening to the album: "Every musician who considers himself accomplished should listen to (this group’s album) and rethink everything he knows (about singing)."
+The American artist Linda Ronstadt stated that the music was "some of the most beautiful [she's] ever heard".
+The British-American musician Graham Nash of Crosby, Stills, Nash & Young declared after listening to the album: "Every musician who considers himself accomplished should listen to (this group's album) and rethink everything he knows (about singing)."
 Jerry Garcia of the Grateful Dead: "They're like angels... exceptionally pure, really polished.
-Our song Uncle John's Band was inspired by the village music of Bulgaria."

-Dead Can Dance's singer Lisa Gerrard was so inspired by this album, she declared: "If anybody is changed by this, it’s me..."
+Our song 'Uncle John's Band' was inspired by the village music of Bulgaria."
+Dead Can Dance's singer Lisa Gerrard was so inspired by this album, she declared: "If anybody is changed by this, it's me..."

-The track "Polegnala e pshenitsa" features in the soundtrack for film Skeletons (2010).

-The soundtrack for Ghost in the Shell by Kenji Kawai was inspired by the music of the Mystery of the Bulgarian Voices.
+The soundtrack for the film Ghost in the Shell (1995) by Kenji Kawai was inspired by the music of the Mystery of the Bulgarian Voices.
+The track "Polegnala e pshenitsa" features in the soundtrack for the film Skeletons (2010).

-Composer Joseph LoDuca wrote the theme music and incidental music for Xena: Warrior Princess.
-The theme music was developed from the traditional Bulgarian folk song "Kaval sviri," sung by the Bulgarian State Television Female Vocal Choir.
-The original "Kaval sviri" can be heard where Xena races into battle in the Hercules episode "Unchained Heart."
+Composer Joseph LoDuca wrote the theme music and incidental music for Xena: Warrior Princess; The theme music was developed from the traditional Bulgarian folk song "Kaval sviri", sung by the Bulgarian State Television Female Vocal Choir.
+The original "Kaval sviri" can be heard when Xena races into battle in the Hercules episode "Unchained Heart".

-The song "Parasite Eve" by Bring Me the Horizon starts with a sample from the song "Ergen Deda".
-Their vocalist Oli Sykes shares in an interview for Kerrang! that he chose to include the snippet from "Ergen Deda" because it felt euphoric but at the same time foreign and instilled a sense of panic and chaos.
+The song "Parasite Eve" by Bring Me the Horizon starts with a sample from the song "Ergen deda".
+Their vocalist Oli Sykes shared in an interview for Kerrang! that he chose to include the snippet from "Ergen deda" because it felt euphoric but at the same time foreign and instilled a sense of panic and chaos.